 Artyom Kamardin, who was sentenced to seven years in prison for reading a poem against war in public (which authorities considered “inciting hate”) is one of the cases highlighted by the report.

-The report accuses of trying to propagate their views on the Ukraine Conflict among children by introducing mandatory school lessons that are officially labelled “important conversations”.
+The report accuses government of trying to propagate their views on the Ukraine Conflict among children by introducing mandatory school lessons that are officially labelled “important conversations”.

 It adds that “Children and parents who refuse to attend such classes are subjected to pressure and harassment.”